Jerald-Chris/Final_Project_AppDev/README.md

 # 🤝<font size="5">Sustainable Development Goals (SDG)</font>

 ![sdg 3](https://github.com/user-attachments/assets/9347369d-ecfa-4367-9c7f-209b3a62e114)<br>
-The ClimaTech weather app supports <b>SDG 3: Good Health and Well-being</b> by providing accurate weather forecasts, helping users avoid adverse conditions and prevent weather-related illnesses and injuries.
+The ClimaTech weather application supports <b>SDG 3: Good Health and Well-being</b> by providing accurate weather forecasts, helping users avoid adverse conditions and prevent weather-related illnesses and injuries.
 Additionally, it reduces stress and anxiety by keeping users informed and prepared.
 Overall, the app contributes to physical and mental well-being, aligning with the goals of SDG 3.
 <br><br>
 ![hello](https://github.com/user-attachments/assets/c9c5f667-c2f8-4d73-90b0-d022207dbd44)
 <br>

-The ClimaTech weather application supports <b>SDG 13: Climate Action</b> by raising awareness about climate change through detailed weather forecasts.
+The ClimaTech weather application also supports <b>SDG 13: Climate Action</b> by raising awareness about climate change through detailed weather forecasts.
 It promotes preparedness for extreme weather, encourages sustainable behavior, and provides valuable data for policymakers.
 This app helps users understand and adapt to climate impacts, aligning with global climate action goals.
 <br></br>

 # <font size="5">🎯 Features</font>
  <b>General</b>
 - User-Friendly Interface: Simple and intuitive design for easy navigation.
+- Consistent Color Scheme: A cohesive color palette that enhances readability and aesthetic appeal.
 - Logo and Branding: Clear and distinctive logo and name for brand recognition.
 - Onboarding Screen: Introduction screen with a "Get Started" button to begin using the app.
 <br></br>

  <b>Main Weather Screen</b>
-- Current Weather Display: Shows the realtime weather with an icon, temperature, and precipitation chance.
+- Current Weather Display: Shows the realtime weather with an icon and current temperature.
 - 7-Day Forecast: Provides a weekly weather forecast with daily temperatures and weather icons for quick reference.
-- Current Date and Time: Displays the current time and date at the top.
+- Current Date and Time: Displays the current time and date information at the top.
 <br></br>

  <b>Detailed Weather Information</b>